TheoTechnicguy/CIS_Win/README.md

   4. `Key` references the policy key.
   5. `User_key` references a user-readable policy name.
 This is the value that will be used in the *out.csv* file.
 Here you can use the name of the section in the compliance guidance file.
   6. `Type` references the value type that the program will be comapring.
 See *Types* for more information.
   7. `Min_val` references the minimum value in a range of values.
 This value is inclusive.
+Leave blank for -infinity.
   8. `Max_val` references the maximum value in a range of values.
 This value is **exclusive**.
+Leave blank for infinity.
   Example:
   ```python
   Min_val = 0